toshiaki-iitaka/tdse/README.md

-The 'python_gemini' directory contains python programs translated from the fortran programs with the help of Gemini 2.5 flash. https://g.co/gemini/share/3b6a7390eb48
+*python_gemini* directory contains python programs translated from the fortran programs with the help of Gemini 2.5 flash. https://g.co/gemini/share/3b6a7390eb48

+*python* directory contains python programs further edited by human.